Facebook moderators reportedly complain about Covid risk in Dublin office - Local News 8

 This is not the first time that individuals whose jobs require them to view such content on Facebook have spoken out about grim working conditions.

-Two investigations by The Verge last year found that workers were poorly paid, made to labor at filthy workstations and provided little emotional support despite the nature of the work they are doing.
+Two investigations by The Verge last year found that workers at content moderation sites in the United States were poorly paid, made to labor at filthy workstations and provided little emotional support despite the nature of the work they are doing.

 A report last week from nonprofit Avaaz found that purveyors of misinformation have successfully evaded Facebook’s human and automated content review systems, raising questions about the platform’s readiness for a potential wave of misinformation ahead of the US presidential election.